Paul Saladino: Advocacy

-He promotes the consumption of animal organs, claiming they help immunity, gut health, weight loss and bone strength.
-Saladino urged his followers to use a bidet instead of toilet paper, claiming that toilet paper is "filled with hormone disrupting compounds" and that he avoids contact with them to "protect" his "hormonal health".

-He transitioned away from a strict carnivore diet by 2020.
-By August 2020, he reported incorporating honey and fruit, which he said reduced ailments that he experienced while on the carnivore diet.
+Prior to gaining mainstream attention, Saladino was vegan.
+As an advocate of the strict meat only carnivore diet, Saladino argued that the diet could "cure everything ranging from depression to autoimmune conditions", and claimed that the diet cured his anxiety and eczema.
+He transitioned away from a strict carnivore diet by 2020 by adding carbohydrates to his diet, including fruit and honey.
 While on the carnivore diet, Saladino reported experiencing sleep disturbances, heart palpitations, muscle cramps, and a drop in testosterone levels.
 He said: "I started to think, maybe long-term ketosis is not great for me" and "probably not a great thing for most humans".
+Saladino's content often features him vlogging and presenting lifestyle advice and his personal routine, in scenarios varying from supermarket trips to surfing on his Costa Rican estate.

+He promotes the consumption of animal organs, claiming they help immunity, gut health, weight loss and bone strength.
+Saladino has urged his followers to use a bidet instead of toilet paper, claiming that toilet paper is "filled with hormone disrupting compounds" and that he avoids contact with them to "protect" his "hormonal health".

-According to Vice.com, during the Coronavirus pandemic, he was increasingly dismissive of the efficacy of vaccines contrary to mainstream scientific opinion, although saying they "may help avoid some severe Covid complications."
+According to Vice.com, during the Coronavirus pandemic, he was increasingly dismissive of the efficacy of vaccines contrary to mainstream scientific opinion, although saying they "may help avoid some severe COVID-19 complications."
 However, he asserted that "metabolic health" and "natural immunity" are more effective, also against medical consensus.

 He described in a 2022 viral video a hygiene regime that eschews the use of shampoo, soap, deodorant and toothpaste in favor of simply water.

 He posted a video to his X.com account in May 2024 that promoted feeding "raw dairy" to infants.
 The post received over 90,000 views and sparked strong backlash before it was removed the following day.

-He conducted an interview with United States Secretary of Health and Human Services Robert F. Kennedy Jr in the White House in May 2025.
+He conducted an interview with United States secretary of health and human services Robert F. Kennedy Jr in the White House in May 2025.
 In the promotional video, the two men are shown drinking shots of raw milk mixed with glyphosate-free honey.

+Saladino is known for his opposition to seed oils.